FransOv/SMA-Solar/README.md

 mbtcp.be => The ModBus/TCP functions

-smamb.be => Reading the inverter data via ModBus/TCP (and also providing the Go-e wallbox with information about grid, solar panels and battery)
+smamb.be => Sending commands to and reading the response from the inverter via ModBus/TCP.
+Polling for the inverter data is no longer used.
+The inverter does not work well with frequent access via ModBus/TCP.

-meter.be => Broadcasting the readings from the utility meter via Speedwire  (UDP-Multicast) This version is no longer valid as I moved the emaeter emulation to the P1 Reader.
+meter.be => Broadcasting the readings from the utility meter via Speedwire  (UDP-Multicast) This version is no longer valid as I moved the emeter emulation to the P1 Reader.